Growth & Care

 Mass Planting, General Garden Use

 Gold Drop Potentilla has gold flowers at the ends of the branches from late spring to early fall.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The small ferny compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.